enzeberg/tonzhon-music/README.md

 <li><a href="https://github.com/Binaryify/NeteaseCloudMusicApi">Binaryify/NeteaseCloudMusicApi</a></li>
 <li><a href="https://github.com/LIU9293/musicAPI">LIU9293/musicAPI</a></li>
 </ul>
-I really appreciate these projects!
+I really appreciate these projects and their contributors!

 ## License
 MIT